crpietschmann/portfolio/_posts/2007-05-03-want-to-eliminate-drm-just-boycott-all-drm-protected-content.markdown

   - /post.aspx?id=5a74bb88-8c85-42c3-98a2-c333593fd84e
 ---
 <!-- more -->

-<P>What to eliminate <A href="http://en.wikipedia.org/wiki/Digital_Rights_Management">DRM</A>?
+What to eliminate <A href="http://en.wikipedia.org/wiki/Digital_Rights_Management">DRM</A>?
 And, give the rights back to the consumer?
 People have been complaining about it for how long; but the solution is rather simple.
 Don't buy it!
 If you don't buy <A href="http://en.wikipedia.org/wiki/Digital_Rights_Management">DRM</A> protected content, the producers of such content will be forced to release DRM-less content.
-As simple as that.</P>
+As simple as that.
-<P>&nbsp;</P>